-The saw carriage is equipped with two lock pins at the bottom of the mast near the track rollers.
-These pins can be adjusted to three different positions:
+The saw carriages are equipped with two lock pins at the bottom of the mast near the track rollers.
+These pins can be adjusted to two different positions:

 1. Operation position.
 The pins catch the bottom of the track rail, preventing the saw head from tilting and disengaging the bed frame.